 Having the deeds drawn up by a notary costs money.
 The rates for making STAK deeds are not fixed and differ per civil-law notary.
 Usually, the civil-law notary also arranges registration in the KVK Business Register.

-The rules of a foundation apply to drawing up annual accounts.
-The STAK is not required to file annual accounts.
+The rules of a foundation apply to drawing up financial statements.
+This means the STAK is not required to file financial statements.
 The foundation is not taxed.
 The foundation does not make a profit on which tax has to be paid.
 The STAK only has a bank balance for a short while, after the profits have been received and before they have been paid to the certificate holders.